Hamlet (2025 film): Production

 In October 2017, a Hamlet film adaptation written by Mike Lesslie and starring Riz Ahmed was announced, with Netflix in talks to finance and distribute.
 After years in development, Aneil Karia was attached as director in May 2022.
-Ahmed stars and serves as a producer alongside Allie Moore for Left-Handed Films, Lesslie for Storyteller Films, and Jim Wilson.
-Tommy Oliver produced and co-financed through Confluential Films.
+Ahmed stars and serves as a producer alongside Allie Moore for Left-Handed Films, Lesslie for Storyteller Films, and James Wilson.
+Tommy Oliver produced and co-financed through Confluential Films, alongside BBC Film, BFI, and Ken Kao's Waypoint Entertainment.
 Morfydd Clark and Joe Alwyn were cast as Ophelia and Laertes, respectively.
-Additionally, Sheeba Chaddha, Art Malik, and Timothy Spall have was cast.
+Additionally, Sheeba Chaddha, Art Malik and Timothy Spall were cast.

 Principal photography took place in London, England from 8 November to 21 December 2023.

 Release

-In January 2024, Focus Features acquired international distribution rights to the film.
-Hamlet had its world premiere at the 52nd Telluride Film Festival on 30 August 2025, and also screened at the 2025 Toronto International Film Festival on 5 September.
+Hamlet had its world premiere at the 52nd Telluride Film Festival on 30 August 2025, followed by a screening at the 2025 Toronto International Film Festival on 5 September.
+In January 2024, Focus Features acquired the film's international distribution rights.
+Hamlet had a theatrical release on 6 February 2026.
+In January 2026, Vertical acquired the North American rights, setting a release date of 10 April 2026 for the region.

+Reception

+Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 61 out of 100, based on 22 critics, indicating "generally favorable" reviews.